-- The grievant may choose any current faculty member, administrator, support staff member, or student who is not directly involved in the case to serve as his/her advisor.
-Attorneys may not serve as the advisor.
+- The grievant and/or the respondent may have an advisor of their choice present during the grievance.
+The grievant may choose any current faculty member, administrator, support staff member, or student who is not directly involved in the case to serve as his/her advisor.
+There will not be attorneys present.
 The role of an advisor is to support the grievant/respondent, but the advisor may not represent the grievant/respondent during the grievance.
-The grievant/respondent may speak quietly with their advisor or request a short break in order to speak.
+In all cases, the grievant/respondent may speak quietly with their advisor or request a short break in order to speak.

 - The hearing panel will make a recommendation concerning the allegations of the grievance based on a majority vote.
 If there is no clear majority vote, the hearing panel will report the outcome to the appropriate administrator as set forth below.
 Promptly after the completion of the hearing, the grievant will be advised of the recommendation of the hearing panel.
-The hearing panel will also advise one or more of the following persons: the Provost, if the grievant is a faculty member, administrator, or support staff member; or the Vice President for College Life, if the grievant is a student.
-If one of these administrators is the Complainant or the respondent in the original hearing, the hearing panel will advise the President of the College of its recommendation instead of that administrator.
+The hearing panel will also advise one or more of the following persons: the Provost, if the Respondent in the underlying matter is a faculty member; the Chief of Staff if the Respondent in the underlying matter is an administrator or support staff member; or the Vice President for College Life, if the Respondent in the underlying matter is a student.
+If one of these administrators is the Complainant or the Respondent in the original hearing, the hearing panel will advise the President of the College of its recommendation instead of that administrator.
 The hearing panel has no restrictions upon it as to what it may recommend: from a finding that the grievance is not established, to a reprimand, to further proceedings for dismissal of the employee.

 - The administrator, who is advised of the outcome of the hearing as set forth in paragraph 7 above, will review promptly the recommendation of the hearing panel.
 This administrator, who is not bound by the recommendation of the hearing panel, will determine any resolution of the grievance, including a sanction, within the authority of their position.
 The decision of this administrator is final.